LeonidBystrykh/data-for-manuscript/README.md

 Branch scripts contain scripts for jupyter or colab (.ipynb format) There are three branches with source files: meta (for differential expression data as reported by authors), rean (for reanalysed by us data) , AS_lists (lists of differentially expressed genes from the aging signature per publication).

+<B> Note, these scripts are functional offline, they were written years ago and need update.
+I will try to make it more in style of colab with direct access to the source files online.
+It needs some time to make it. </B>